mattbriggs/pattern-language-parser-generator/docs/application-design.md

 | **Template Method** | BaseParser defines common parser interface        |
 | **Builder**         | YAMLWriter assembles structured documents         |

-These ensure the application is testable, extensible, and loosely coupled.
+These ensure the tool is testable, extensible, and loosely coupled.

-## 🔌 Extending the Application
+## 🔌 Extending the tool

-The application was designed for flexibility and extension:
+The tool was designed for flexibility and extension:

 1. **New input formats**
    Add a parser that subclasses `BaseParser`.